alexander-koshuta/LunchVoting/README.md

 # LunchVoting

 Application is using H2 in memory instance and tomcat7 plugin.
+It requires jdk 1.8 (java 8 Date API was used).

 RESTful API is located in classes: AdminController, VotingController and TestController(for tests only, it's not intended for production builds).